Client Rights and Responsibilities

 Along with these Rights come certain Responsibilities as a Client

 - You are expected to treat other clients and MFS staff with respect.
 You cannot disrupt services or the treatment of other clients.
-You may not do anything that will cause risk or danger to anyone.
+You may not do anything that will cause risk or danger to anyone, or damage property.

 - You should ask questions about anything you do not understand and speak up when you don’t agree.
 Carefully read any papers you are asked to sign and ask for help when you need it.
 Be an active participant in your care!

 - Call the day before if you must miss an appointment.
-If you don’t call to cancel, MFS may charge you for the appointment.
+Repeated missed appointments may result in discontinued services.

 - We will bill your health insurance, Medicaid or Medicare for your services.
 Most people pay for part of the cost of services.
 You must pay your share or you risk being suspended or terminated from services.
 If you choose not to use your insurance, you will have to pay the full cost of your services.